cilium/cilium/Documentation/cmdref/cilium-agent.md

       --hubble-export-file-compress                               Compress rotated Hubble export files.
       --hubble-export-file-max-backups int                        Number of rotated Hubble export files to keep. (default 5) --hubble-export-file-max-size-mb int                        Size in MB at which to rotate Hubble export file. (default 10)
-      --hubble-export-file-path string                            Filepath to write Hubble events to.
+      --hubble-export-file-path stdout                            Filepath to write Hubble events to.
+By specifying stdout the flows are logged instead of written to a rotated file.
       --hubble-flowlogs-config-path string                        Filepath with configuration of hubble flowlogs --hubble-listen-address string                              An additional address for Hubble server to listen to, e.g. ":4244"
       --hubble-metrics strings                                    List of Hubble metrics to enable.